 In an interview with 'Millimeter' magazine, this film's director Michael Crichton said, "This is a story that contains many elements of reality: the fear people have of surgery, the fear of dying at the hands of your doctor, phobias about hospitals.
 Those are very real fears, and so to exaggerate them would not be much fun.
 My idea was to put the picture together in such a way that the fears are put in a safe prospective, and can be enjoyed as scares, without awakening deeper and more real anxieties."

 Actor Michael Douglas once described this film has having elements of both Love Story (1970) and The Hospital (1971) as well suspense elements of an Alfred Hitchcock movie.
 Director Michael Crichton once wrote a number of novels under the pseudonym of "Michael Douglas" which was a hybrid of the first name of his (Michael) and his brother's (Douglas).

-The film was memorable for its striking image of a coma clinic where several men and women were seen suspended by wires attached to and passing through their wrists and ankles.
+The film was memorable for its striking image of a coma clinic where numerous men and women were suspended by wires attached to, and passing through, their wrists and ankles.
 Such images were used for the film's movie posters.

 The name of the experimental clinic is The Jefferson Institute, whilst the name of the hospital is the Boston Memorial Hospital.
 The latter closely resembles the real life Massachusetts General Hospital, though the location used for it was the Boston City Hospital.